m-jabby/m-jabby/README.md

-- 👋 Hi, I’m @m-jabby
+- 👋 Hi, I’m Mahamad J.
-- 👀 I’m interested in software engineering.
+- 👀 I’m an aspiring Wed Developer.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, etc.
+- 🌱 I’m currently learning HTML, CSS, JavaScript ...
 - 💞️ I’m looking to collaborate and learn.
 - 📫 How to reach me ...